-- A person is the "spouse" of an applicant for a first home owner (1) grant if, on the commencement date of the eligible transaction to which the application relates, the person is married to the applicant. - If the Commissioner is satisfied at the time of deciding an (2) application for a first home owner grant that - an applicant is married but is living apart from the person to whom the applicant is married; and the person to whom the applicant is married is taken not to be the applicant's spouse.
+- (1) A person is the spouse of an applicant for a first home owner grant if, on the commencement date of the eligible transaction to which the application relates, the person is married to the applicant. - (2) If the Commissioner is satisfied at the time of deciding an application for a first home owner grant that - an applicant is married but is living apart from the person to whom the applicant is married; and - (b) the applicant and that person have no intention of again living together as a couple, the person to whom the applicant is married is taken not to be the applicant's spouse.